-Admission Qualifications - Academic and Technical Standards
+Chiropractic School Admission Qualifications and Academic Standards

 Academic standards

-Academic standards refer to acceptable demonstrations of competency in various disciplines, before matriculation and after, as judged by faculty members, examinations, and other measurements of performance.
-For detailed information about academic standards, refer to the Student Handbook.
+Academic standards refer to acceptable demonstrations of competency in various disciplines, before admission and after, as judged by faculty members, examinations, and other measurements of performance.

 Technical standards

 Technical standards refer to the essential aptitudes and abilities that allow chiropractic students to perform in a modern healthcare environment in a variety of ways.
-For specific information about areas of competency, refer to the Technical Standards Guide.
+Students must demonstrate the capacity/ability on their own, with reasonable accommodations, in these areas of competency:

 Accommodations